UbiquityRobotics/learn/doing_more/network_connect.md

 ssh ubuntu@ubiquityrobot.local, using the password which is "ubuntu".

-Note that you now have two terminal windows open on your workstation.
-The first one has the workstation command line, but the second has the robot's command line, because you used `ssh` to connect it to the robot.

-*{ Wayne: Where did the second terminal come from?
-It does not seem like is necessary. }*

 To change the hostname you can use pifi.
 Type the command:

     sudo pifi set-hostname NEWHOSTNAME

 Note: "sudo" is a linux command that allows administrative actions.
-Linux will often ask you for your password (it's "ubuntu", if you haven't changed it) when you use sudo.

-*{ Wayne: `sudo` stands for Super-User DO. }*
+Linux will often ask you for your password (it's "ubuntu", if you haven't changed it) when you use sudo (`sudo` stands for Super-User DO).

 If you now reboot the robot the new hostname will be used

     sudo reboot

 Now the robot can be addressed with the NEWHOSTNAME like this:

-*{ Wayne: Actually, I think it is NEWHOSTNAME_XXXX .
-Please verify. }*

     ssh ubuntu@NEWHOSTNAME.local